 Will I still need to continue to pay my rates?

-You should continue to pay your rates while LPS consider your application.
+You should continue to pay your rates while LPS considers your application.
 This will help you to avoid paying a large amount in one go if your application is unsuccessful.
 If your application is successful LPS will refund any rates you have paid for the period the Hardship Rate Relief is granted for.

 What support can I expect if my application is successful?

-De Minimis state aid is granted to a business by a public body, publicly funded body or a body under public sector control.
-Hardship Relief is intended to be temporary and it should apply only for the length of time that it takes a business or organisation to recover from the exceptional circumstances.
+De Minimis state aid is granted to a business by a public body, publicly funded body, or a body under public sector control.
+Hardship Relief is intended to be temporary and it should apply only for the length of time that it takes a business or organisation to recover from exceptional circumstances.

 What happens if I disagree with the decision?

 You can ask LPS to review your case within one month of receiving the decision letter.
 You must explain why you think the decision is wrong.
 A different LPS officer to the one who made the original decision will review your case.

 Further information on Hardship Rate Relief

 You can contact the LPS Application Based Rate Relief Team for further advice and information on the Hardship Relief scheme.
 You can contact the LPS Application Based Rate Relief Team by using the following methods:

 - Tel 0300 200 7801 (charged at local rate)